Open Banking has arrived

 Open banking will relinquish the control that big financial firms had over the current market using open APIs which makes it easier for third parties to access customer data and create services by plugging in directly to bank systems.
 These trends and developments in open banking will reshape the industry and drive the adoption of open APIs in the years to come.

-It is no longer the data you hold but what you do with it that will deliver competitive edge and an entrenched role in the customer’s life.
+It is no longer the data you hold but what you do with it that will deliver a competitive edge and an entrenched role in the customer’s life.

 The open banking movement has entered a climate where customer relations is fragile since today, people crave connected experiences and are forever lost as customers when brands fail to recognize them as individuals.
 Having easy access to a customer’s entire portfolio helps devise new products and bolsters customer experience and innovation.
-This aids the bank to usher in different methods of customer engagement like a chatbot application for instance that personalizes customer experience.
+This aids the bank to usher in different methods of customer engagement like a chatbot application for instance that personalizes the customer experience.
 Redesigning a bank’s customer acquisition model can help create agile machine learning models that can adapt with customers when they are inactive.

 PWC estimates that by 2022 open banking will open an opportunity of 7.2 billion pounds.
 Powered by data analytics, the open banking market is set to take banking to the next stage of improved revenue and better customer experience.